Aiyans/alx-pre_course/README.md

-Readme for the git1 directory .I just do the update
+Readme for the git1 directory .I am just updating for the test